 - Always Someone Better: Proves to be this to Lucifer, handily defeating both his main universe and Apocalypse World counterparts easily.
 In fact, according to Lucifer, he might even be stronger then the main universe's Michael.
 Proves it in the finale, when his power allows Dean to kill the Nephilim-powered Lucifer once and for all.

 - Authority Equals Asskicking: As is standard for archangels.
 Notably, he's the only character in the Apocalypse World shown to be able to effortlessly ragdoll Jack, who is easily more powerful than any normal angel.
 In the season 13 finale, after he acquires his perfect vessel (aka Dean), he also ends up killing main universe Lucifer, at that time an Archangel-Nephilim hybrid, though this takes considerably more effort than his previous fights.

-- Badass in a Nice Suit: When possessing Dean in the final moments of Season 13.
+- Badass in a Nice Suit: His standard garb when possessing Dean.

 - Badass Longcoat: Is never seen without one in either of his vessels.